-Configure Inbound and Outbound Filtering With G Suite
+Configure Incoming and Outgoing Filtering With G Suite

-In order to configure inbound filtering for G Suite follow these steps:
+In order to configure incoming filtering for G Suite follow these steps:

 Step 1.
 Spam Experts Configuration: